sungjin70/vue-scoped-store/README.md

 What we've discussed so far is part of the ScopedStore.
 This library provides more APIs and sample codes for developers to use in practice.
-Please can consult the following resources.
+You can consult the following resources.

 #### ScopedStore Wiki